 Any inquiries not included in this short guide, you can ask the tourism officer below.
 We haven’t availed the services of the guide below, but he’s been mentioned a few times in online forums.

-Have you been to Jomalig Island, Quezon?
+Has this guide to Jomalig Island been helpful to you?
 Let us know in the comments below!